Call for Entries

 Can a single tree win more than one prize?

 - Yes.
-Although no tree can win more than one category award (Best conifer, Best deciduous, Best broadleaf evergreen, Best Medium, Best Shohin), category winners are also eligible to receive the Best in Show Award.
+Although no tree can win more than one category award, category winners are eligible to receive the Best in Show Award.

 Will my tree be photographed?

 - Yes.
-Photography will be allowed during the exhibit, and the organizers will photograph exhibited trees for use on the event website or in a commemorative album.
+Photography will be allowed during the exhibit, and the organizers will photograph exhibited trees for the event website, in a commemorative album, or for promotional purposes.

 Will there be security at the event?